Terms & Conditions

-11. Updating or and changes to the Service
+11. Amendments and changes

 12. Processing of personal data

-13. Limitation of liability
+14. Limitation of liability

-Brite is not liable for any damage which is due to Swedish or foreign legislation, the actions of Swedish or foreign public authorities, acts of war, strikes, blockades, boycotts, lockouts, or other similar circumstances.
+Brite is not liable for any damage which is due to Swedish or foreign applicable legislation, the actions of Swedish or foreign competent public authorities, acts of war, strikes, blockades, boycotts, lockouts, or other similar circumstances.
 The reservation as regards strike, blockade, boycott and lockout also applies if Brite is itself the subject of or implements such industrial action.

 Should Brite, as a consequence of a circumstance described in the first paragraph, be prevented from receiving payment, Brite is, for the duration of the impediment, only entitled to interest as stipulated by the conditions that applied on the due date.

-14. Customer Due Diligence
+16. Customer Due Diligence